github/docs/content/rest/enterprise-admin/ldap.md

 ---
 title: LDAP
+intro: >-
-intro: 'Use the REST API to update account relationships between a {% data variables.product.product_name %} user or team and its linked LDAP entry or queue a new synchronization.'
+  Use the REST API to update account relationships between a {% data variables.product.product_name %} user or team and its linked LDAP entry or queue a new synchronization.
 versions:
   ghes: '*'
 topics: